 Kelley Fitzpatrick is President of Manitoba-based NutriSciences Solutions.
 She has close to thirty years of expertise in functional food and natural health products (FFNHP) including in the areas of regulatory reviews and submissions; scientific and consumer presentations, bibliographies, newsletters and articles; due diligence and feasibility studies, business plans and market trend.
 Her work has focused on building relationships between the agriculture, food and health sectors and promoting the health benefits of Canadian crop resources.
 Upon completion of an advanced degree in nutrition, she began a career focused on the development and marketing of healthy foods and dietary ingredients.
 Kelley has spent more than twenty years working with government agencies, trade associations, the media and industry.
 She is a frequent guest on talk shows, provides presentations on Canadian health products globally and publishes extensively on healthy foods and dietary supplements.
 Kelley has been instrumental in adapting the Guiding Stars nutrition rating algorithm to specifically meet the dietary standards of Canada.

-Board-certified in both Internal and Preventive Medicine, Jeremy is a faculty member at the Harvard School of Public Health, from which he also received MS degrees in Epidemiology and Public Health Policy.
-In his role at Harvard, he designs and evaluates healthcare delivery systems, with his work directed at improving health at both the individual and community levels.
-From helping patients change dietary habits and lifestyle behaviors to working with the medical profession and the community-at-large, Dr. Nobel is committed to making the healthcare system as effective as possible.
+Board-certified in both Internal and Preventive Medicine, and also with degrees in Public Health and Epidemiology Jeremy is a faculty member at the Harvard T.H.
+Chan School of Public Health, and also on the faculty of the Center for Primary Care at Harvard Medical School.
+In his roles at Harvard, he designs and evaluates healthcare delivery systems, with his work directed at improving health at both the individual and community levels.
+From helping patients change dietary habits and lifestyle behaviors to working with the medical profession and the community-at-large, Dr. Nobel is committed to making the healthcare system as patient-centered and effective as possible.
 Dr. Nobel graduated magna cum laude from Princeton University and received his MD from the University of Pennsylvania.